-Since you will most likely have many visitors visit your front porch for Halloween, you should spend a little extra time and effort decorating your front porch to be inviting for trick or treaters and their chaperones.
+Since you will most likely have many people visit your front porch for Halloween, you should spend a little extra time and effort decorating your front porch to be inviting for trick or treaters and their chaperones.

 Here are a few ideas for decorating your front porch for Halloween.

 When people think of Halloween, they almost always think of pumpkins and jack-o'-lanterns.

 You can carve your pumpkins into jack-o'-lanterns and fill them with a candle to add light to your front porch.

 Not carving your pumpkin is also a great option because it is a great fall decoration for your front porch, even after Halloween is over.